-Utility trench patches shall be measured by length in feet, measured along the centerline of the trench, or by area in square yards for each type of patch installed.
+Utility trench patches shall be measured by length in feet, measured along the centerline of the trench as measured at the road surface, or by area in square yards for each type of patch installed.

 The contract price shall include furnishing all materials necessary to restore the pavement, but shall not include the Select Fill material required to backfill the trench; and includes placing, consolidating and compacting the materials used to restore the pavement; full depth sawcuts, tie bars and dowel bars and all other work incidental to the installation of utility trench patches.